 Dangers of Fluoride

-Health authorities in the U.S. have referred to “fluoridation” as one of the 20th century’s top 10 public health achievements – most other countries don’t share this view.
+Health authorities in the U.S. refer to “fluoridation” as one of the 20th century’s top 10 public health achievements.
+Most other countries don’t share this view.
 The fact is, more people consume artificially fluoridated water in the United States than in the rest of the world.
 97% of the population in western Europe have water without fluoride added to it.
 Proponents of fluoridation often say that’s because Europe adds fluoride to salt.
-What’s important to note that only 5 western Europe nations fluoridate their salt.
+Most importantly, only 5 western Europe nations fluoridate their salt.

 by Greg Montoya